-The governance framework comprises the systems, processes culture and values by which the Authority manages its activities and for which it accounts to, engages with and leads the community.
-It enables the Authority to monitor the achievement of its strategic objectives through cost effective services.
+The governance framework comprises the systems and processes, and culture and values, by which the authority is directed and controlled and its activities through which it accounts to, engages with and leads the community.
+It enables the authority to monitor the achievement of its strategic objectives of appropriate, cost effective services.